OpenCortexIDE/cortexide-website/README.md

-This is the sourcecode for Void's website, https://voideditor.com.
+This is the sourcecode for Cortexide's website, https://opencortexide.com.

 See [void](http://github.com/voideditor/void) for our main repository.